 Why are we publicising the number of beds available each week at Mildmay?

-Mildmay has a significant number of beds that are currently empty and ready to welcome patients who would benefit from our specialised treatment pathways.
+We do this to demonstrate that Mildmay Hospital regularly has empty beds ready to welcome patients who would benefit from our specialised treatment pathways, which helps to reduce NHS waiting lists.

 These beds could be a lifeline for those patients who no longer require the intensive care provided by our front-line NHS Hospitals, helping to alleviate the issue of delayed discharges and reduce NHS waiting lists.
 However, this process is dependent on ICB's sanctioning funding for these referrals, which they are often reluctant to do.